Johann Edel: Creative period

-Public service.
-The last years of his life
+Public service & his final years

 In 1894, Ivan Vasilyevich Edel entered the Baku Real School as teacher of drawing and calligraphy, while continuing to teach lessons at the Mariinsky Women's Gymnasium as well.
 In 1896, he left the Mariinsky Gymnasium and taught only at the Real School.
 In the same year, I. V. Edel was promoted to the rank of court councilor, in 1899 – to the rank of collegiate councilor, and in 1903 – to the rank of state councilor.
 In 1905, Edel was given an annual salary of 1250 rubles for his diligent and valuable service.
 Since that time, Edel built a few buildings, he was mainly teaching at the Baku Real School (currently the Azerbaijan State Economic University is located in the building of the school).

 In 1907, he ran for the City Duma, but did not get the necessary votes.
 In 1908 he was elected in the Parent Committee of the Baku Real School.

 After the October Revolution, Ivan Edel worked as an architect at Baksovet.
 He died on 14 February 1932 as his wife, children and grandchildren reported in the newspaper "Baku Worker".